About me

 Recent Updates

 Presentation (April 2025): I’m presenting two papers at American Educational Research Association (AERA) Annual Meeting 2025, April 23-27!
-One focuses on our classroom implementation on integrating AI in middle school science, the other one about using LLMs to automatically evaluate student chatbot projects.
+One focuses on our classroom implementation on integrating AI in middle school science [slides], the other one about using LLMs to automatically evaluate student chatbot projects [slides].

-Publication (April 2025): Two papers accepted to the International Conference on Artificial Intelligence in Education (AIED) 2025 — one long paper (acceptance rate: 19%) and one short paper (acceptance rate: <16%).
-This was a very competitive year.
-The long paper was led by Dmitri Droujkov and the short paper was led by Nazia Alam.
+Publication (April 2025): Two papers accepted to the International Conference on Artificial Intelligence in Education (AIED) 2025 — one long paper (acceptance rate: 19%) “Investigating the impact of confusion and agency on motivation in a game-based learning environment” led by Dmitri Droujkov and one short paper (acceptance rate: <16%) “Determining problem type using deep reinforcement learning in an intelligent tutor” led by Nazia Alam.

 Publication (Feb 2025): One paper “What Does It Take to Support Problem Solving in Programming Classrooms?
 A New Framework from the K-12 Teacher Perspective” is accepted to the ACM conference on Human Factors in Computing Systems (CHI) 2025 - Lake-breaking work.
 This work was led by Ally Limke and co-authored with Saminur Islam, Bahare Riahi, Xiaoyi Tian, Marnie Hill, Veronica Catete and Tiffany Barnes.